 I didn’t teach half way.
 I did the work.
 I didn’t always know what I was doing.
 I made mistakes.
 I admitted my mistakes.
 I had to study up on my topics each night.
 I had to learn how to become a different teacher without losing myself.
 Different can be a good thing.
 My heart wasn’t empty but the hole was still there.
 But what I enjoyed about teaching was growing and evolving.
 I smiled every day.
 I laughed a lot.
 I was never miserable or unhappy.
 I was simply not whole.

 To soothe my soul, I even tutored students who needed skill remediation from K to help them.
-I worked with students on K skills three times a week.
+First, I worked with students on K skills three times a week.
 Honestly, tutoring and sharing my ideas with others helped my soul more than anything else.
-I also integrated the fun into my new classroom.
+Secondly, I also integrated the fun into my new classroom.
 I made sure we did hands on activities and assignments.
 We explored, created, asked questions.
 And we learned.

+Why I am telling you about the year I gave up my passion?
 Each one of us have a grade level or a job we are passionate about.

-If you are the person who isn’t able to do the one thing you know God put you on this Earth to do:
+Some of us are blessed to be able to do the job we are the most passionate about.
+But some of us have to give up what we love for important reasons we can’t control.
+Finally, if you are the person who isn’t able to do the one thing you know God put you on this Earth to do: